-COVID-19 will continue to circulate in the broader community and need to be managed for years to come.
+COVID-19 will continue to circulate in the broader community and needs to be managed for years to come.
 At SFU, our focus is to get as many people as possible vaccinated.
 Vaccination is the most important thing individuals can do to protect themselves and the community.
 Beyond vaccination, there are many layers of protection in place to limit the spread of COVID-19 on our campuses.

 SFU works closely with Public Health to manage COVID-19 cases on campus

 Our community is large, and individuals participate in many activities across many geographic areas.
 There will be COVID-19 cases on our campuses during the pandemic.
 Our plans anticipate this and we are prepared for this.

 If a student, faculty or staff member is confirmed positive with COVID-19, that does not mean they contracted it while at SFU or that others at SFU have been exposed or are at risk.
 SFU works closely with our Public Health partners, who manage pandemic response.

 As COVID-19 becomes common in our communities, Public Health has changed its pandemic response, shifting to an approach of self-management and outbreak response.
 This is because case management and contact tracing is better for diseases with longer incubation periods and limited community spread, such as measles or earlier variants of COVID-19.

 Public Health will continue to work closely with SFU to manage possible outbreaks.
 Individual cases not related to a local outbreak will be self-managed.
 This means individuals who have tested positive for COVID-19 will be responsible for notifying close contacts, unless informed otherwise by Public Health.

 For the majority of the SFU community, individuals will be responsible for notifying their close contacts, using the criteria listed on the BC CDC website, which are as follows:

 - People you live or share a room with.

 - People you had intimate contact with.